Matrix-Analytic Methods

 map_feastol()[source]

-Get default feasibility tolerance for MAP validation.
+Get tolerance for feasibility checks.

 Returns: